 - Helen Keller

 - Evander Holyfield

 - Tim Cook

 Moving to Alabama — What Are My Options?

 When you relocate to Alabama, you’ll need a reliable mode of transportation and a way to transport your personal belongings.

-If you live close to the state of Alabama, a car and U-Haul will suffice.
-But if you live further away, having your property shipped by truck or plane may be the most convenient and cost effective way to move to Alabama.
+A car and rental moving van will suffice if you live close to the state of Alabama.
+But if you live further away, having your property shipped by truck or plane may be the most convenient and cost-effective way to move to Alabama.